 2. Heart-Health Check

 To check heart health, doctors generally recommend you to check blood pressure, lipid profile, and blood tests to check cholesterol levels and triglycerides.
-People who are genetically prone to heart diseases are also recommended a high-sensitivity CRP test(hs-CRP) to detect any kind of inflammation in the
+People who are genetically prone to heart diseases are also recommended a high-sensitivity CRP test(hs-CRP) to detect any kind of inflammation in the cardiovascular system.
+These tests help you determine how prone you are to heart diseases and heart stroke.

 If your blood pressure is normal(120 over 80 or slightly less), get it checked once in two years.
 Cholesterol can be checked after every five years and the CRP test must be redone according to your doctor’s advice.